-In project-based learning, children choose and explore an area of interest, with support from adults and other children.
+In project-based education, children choose and explore an area of interest, with support from adults and other children.
 Out of this initial inquiry many disciplines may emerge.
 For example an interest in paper aeroplanes may lead to learning about aerodynamics, origami, how paper is made and many other potential areas.
 Learning in this way is not only more relevant to the child but relevant to the world, as few areas of work are confined to narrow academic fields.

 Scandinavian import that has taken root in the UK, especially in the South West.
 According to the Forest School Association a forest school is: an ongoing process, rather then one off sessions; takes place in a natural environment (usually a woodland); learner-centred; offers opportunities for risk-taking; and run by qualified forest school practitioners.
 As forest school practitioners, the adults at The Garden can happily offer a range of activities that would be normally considered too risky in most educational and childcare settings, such as fire-lighting, tree-climbing, whittling and many more.

-The Maker Movement & Hackspaces/schools
+The Maker Movement & Hackspaces